lahirub99/HDL-CSI-Extraction-Tool/README.md

 Recently, CSI measurements from WiFi systems are used for different sensing purposes.
 Moreover, unlike sensor-based and video-based solutions, WiFi sensing is not intrusive or sensitive to lighting conditions.

-CSI measurements captures how wireless signals travel through surrounding objects and humans in time, frequency, and spatial domains, so it can be used for different wireless sensing applications.
+CSI measurements capture how wireless signals travel through surrounding objects and humans in time, frequency, and spatial domains, so it can be used for different wireless sensing applications.
 For example, CSI amplitude variations in the time domain have different patterns for different humans, activities, gestures, etc., which can be used for human presence detection, fall detection, motion detection, activity recognition, gesture recognition, and human identification/authentication.
 CSI phase shifts in the spatial and frequency domains are related to signal transmission delay and direction, which can be used for human localization and tracking.
 Meanwhile, time domain phase shifts may have different dominant frequency components which can be used to estimate breathing rate.